Clodualdo del Mundo Sr.: Komiks

 In "komiks", del Mundo is remembered as one of the prolific writers during the Golden Years of komiks in the Philippines with the entry of Ace Publications in 1947 and the publication of Pilipino Komiks.
 Through the 1950s, Ace Publications komiks – Pilipino, Hiwaga, Espesyal and Tagalog Klasiks enjoyed huge popularity.
 Clodualdo del Mundo was the most prolific (other notables being Mars Ravelo, Pablo S. Gomez, and Francisco V. Coching).

 Leading illustrators at that time were Francisco V. Coching, Nestor Redondo, Alfredo Alcala and Fred Carrillo.
-Most of the komiks stories by Clodualdo del Mundo were illustrated by Fred Carrillo.
-This long collaboration produced many memorable works – from social drama, like Malvarosa and Kadenang Putik; to costume drama, like Kapitan Bagwis and Pitong Sagisag; to action stories like Ripleng de Rapido, Paltik, Asintado; and to science-fiction like Tuko sa Madre Kakaw and Zarex.
+Most of the komiks stories by del Mundo were illustrated by Fred Carrillo.
+This long collaboration produced works in genres including social drama (Malvarosa, Kadenang Putik), costume drama (Kapitan Bagwis, Pitong Sagisag), action (Ripleng de Rapido, Paltik, Asintado), and science-fiction (Tuko sa Madre Kakaw, Zarex).

 For about two decades, del Mundo provided a rich resource of stories for movie producers.
 Many of his stories were produced by LVN and Premiere Productions.
 In 1960, Kadenang Putik, produced by Premiere, was awarded the Filipino Academy of Movie Arts and Sciences FAMAS Awards trophy for best story.

 Also noteworthy among del Mundo's works in komiks medium was his adaptation of Jose Rizal's Noli Me Tangere.

 During the height of the popularity of komiks-magazines, del Mundo and his colleagues formed an organization to oversee the komiks industry and to underscore the responsibility of this mass medium.
 In 1956, the APEPCOM (Association of Publishers and Editors of Philippine Comics Magazines) was formed.
 In the 1960s, del Mundo served as its president.

 Also known as Clod del Mundo, he is the father of the Filipino university professor, film director, producer and screenwriter Clodualdo del Mundo Jr. and the father to actor/model Jesus 'Jet' del Mundo, who starred as "Israel" in the 1965 film Ang Daigdig Ng Mga Api, which won the 1965 FAMAS Awards trophy for Best Picture.